 Making New Year’s resolutions is a common tradition for many of us around this time of year, unfortunately giving up on those resolutions is often a tradition that follows not too far behind!
-It is estimated that only 8% of those who make a New Year’s resolution are actually successful when it comes to achieving their goal.
+It is estimated that only 8% of those who make a New Year’s resolution are actually successful in achieving their goal.

-Massage therapists have a fabulous opportunity to be part helping their clients attain their New Year’s resolutions by being a source of support and accountability!
-Many of us already do this throughout the year as we develop relationships with our clients, but the New Year is a great time to re-visit the subject as many clients are already thinking about what they want to improve in the coming year.
+Massage therapists have a fabulous opportunity to be part of helping their clients attain their New Year’s resolutions by being a source of support and accountability!
+Many of us already do this throughout the year as we develop relationships with our clients.
+Still, the New Year is a great time to re-visit the subject as many clients are already thinking about what they want to improve in the coming year.

-I find it is helpful to both myself and the client to write the goals down and to clarify the objective.
-Once we have identified the primary goal and set several milestone goals, I make a copy for the client to take home and the original goes in to the client’s file.
-Depending on the goals and appropriateness I will touch base at future sessions or via phone to track progress.
+I find it helpful to both myself and the client to write the goals down and clarify the objective.
+Once we have identified the primary goal and set several milestone goals, I make a copy for the client to take home, and the original goes into the client’s file.
+Depending on the goals and appropriateness, I will connect at future sessions or via phone to track progress.

 In addition to helping clients by encouraging their success, massage therapists are often materially participating in making that success possible.
 If the client has physical limitations such as pain and postural distortions, they may have a harder time losing weight or making that trip to see their new grandchild.
 The work we do as therapists can be the difference between success and failure.
-As you assess your client’s goals look for opportunities to not only support their successes, but to invest in them.
+As you assess your client’s goals, look for opportunities to support their successes and invest in them.